neutrons/neutrons-software-overview/source/biosans.rst

      - Paper
      - Coding Language
    * - Mantid
-     - The Mantid project provides a framework that supports high-performance computing and visualization of scientific data.
-Mantid has been created to manipulate and analyze Neutron and Muon scattering data but could be applied to many other techniques (`Mantid Contributors <https://mantidproject.org/Mantid_About.html>`_).
+     - "The Mantid project provides a framework that supports high-performance computing and visualization of scientific data.
+Mantid has been created to manipulate and analyze Neutron and Muon scattering data but could be applied to many other techniques" (`Mantid Contributors <https://mantidproject.org/Mantid_About.html>`_).
      - `Website <https://developer.mantidproject.org/>`_
      - `Docs <https://docs.mantidproject.org/nightly/>`_
      - `GitHub <https://github.com/mantidproject/mantid>`_
      - `Paper <https://ieeexplore.ieee.org/document/9377836>`_
      - C++ and Python
    * - drtSANS
-     - Instrument scientists can calibrate instruments and reduce large quantities of datasets.
-Users can correct the collected data with dark current subtraction and normalization by neutron flux, detector sensitivity, solid angle subtended by the detectors, and scaling to absolute units (`drt-sans Contributors <https://www.osti.gov/biblio/1839359>`_).
+     - "Instrument scientists can calibrate instruments and reduce large quantities of datasets.
+Users can correct the collected data with dark current subtraction and normalization by neutron flux, detector sensitivity, solid angle subtended by the detectors, and scaling to absolute units" (`drt-sans Contributors <https://www.osti.gov/biblio/1839359>`_).
      - `Read the docs <https://drtsans.readthedocs.io/en/latest/>`_
      - --
      - `Code <https://code.ornl.gov/sns-hfir-scse/sans/sans-backend>`_